ainjoonas-ainsus/rabobank-test-assignment/README.md

 ### Option 2 (Manual):
 If you are not using a tool like Intellij, navigate to project root using your favorite terminal application and run ./gradlew bootRun.
 Ensure you are running JDK21.

-If neither of these striek your fancy for testing